Baldwin County

 Disability Accessibility

 Passengers utilizing a wheelchair may transfer to a regular seat in the vehicle, if the passenger wishes to do so and is able to complete the transfer with no assistance from the driver.
 Drivers are not permitted to lift or pull any individual to enable them to transfer into or out of a regular seat or wheelchair.
+Passengers utilizing 3-wheeled scooter style mobility devices are strongly encouraged to transfer to a regular passenger seat due to the lack of stability of these type devices.

 BRATS requires that all mobility devices be secured when being transported utilizing the 4-point securement system within our vehicles.
 Our drivers have been trained and are required to use a 4 and 6-point tie-down system for the safest securement for our passengers.
 Only BRATS trained staff is to operate the lift systems on our vehicles.